1. Key Characteristics of Russell Terriers

 Their high intelligence makes them extremely trainable, and they need socialization and reinforced training.
 As the ARTC notes, Russell Terriers “care not what is asked of them” when they are outside working in the field.

 These dogs are good with children, but you shouldn’t leave your Russell Terrier alone with small animals because of their strong hunting instincts.

 These terrier breeds are extremely intelligent and so highly trainable that they often appear in movies and on television shows.

 4. Is This the Right Dog for You?

 HIGH: This very active breed needs regular activity, play and toys, and would be great for an active family who enjoys spending time outdoors.
 They will do well in apartments or city life with regular, daily exercise.

 LOW: The weatherproof coat needs little grooming apart from weekly brushing, plus bathing as needed.
 Be sure to brush your dog’s teeth and clip their nails regularly.

 LOW: Russell Terriers are fairly healthy dogs with a small number of regular health problems:

 - Luxating patella

-If you consider getting a Russell terrier, please turn first to adoption resources.
-Even purebred animals land in shelters sometimes.
-Try the Petful adoptable pets search.
+Try Petful’s free adoptable pets search.
 You can also check with rescue groups and breeders.
-Ensure sure the breeder is reputable.
+Ensure the breeder is reputable.